Tremors: Shrieker Island

 Tremors: Shrieker Island is a 2020 American direct-to-video horror monster film directed by Don Michael Paul and co-written with Brian Brightly.
 It is the seventh film in the Tremors franchise.
 The film stars Michael Gross, Jon Heder, Caroline Langrishe, Cassie Clare, Jackie Cruz, and Richard Brake.
 The film was released direct-to-video on October 20, 2020, by Universal Pictures Home Entertainment.

 Plot

 Big game hunter Bill, owner of Avex-Bio Tech, leads a hunting party with his best hunter Anna, where he takes wealthy participants to hunt down Graboids on Dark Island, a private area where he operates his company.
-Dr. Jasmine 'Jas' Welker and colleague Jimmy work on the research site next to Dark Island where they were experiencing unnatural seismic vibrations.
-When Jas sees Bill leaving Dark Island, she along with Jimmy and her friend Ishimon start investigating what Bill was up to and find a dead Graboid.
+Dr. Jasmine 'Jas' Welker and colleague Jimmy work on the research site next to Dark Island, where they were experiencing unnatural seismic vibrations.
+When Jas sees Bill leaving Dark Island, she, along with Jimmy and her friend Ishimon, starts investigating what Bill was up to and finds a dead Graboid.
 The Graboid gave birth to Shriekers, which kill Ishimon.
-After fleeing, Jas instructs Jimmy to use coordinates provided by her son Travis to find Burt Gummer.
-She visits Bill's camp and learns that he genetically bred the Graboids on the island and made them more powerful and intelligent for his hunt.
-He also cut off communications so nothing would stop him and his hunting party.
+After fleeing, Jas instructs Jimmy to use the coordinates provided by her son Travis to find Burt Gummer.
+She visits Bill's camp and learns that he genetically bred the Graboids on the island, making them more powerful and intelligent for his hunt.
+He also cut off communications, so nothing would stop him and his hunting party.

-Jimmy finds Burt, who has now lived in isolation as a survivalist away from the government and is content on being retired from anything related to Graboids.
-Jimmy says that they need his help and Travis is unavailable due to being arrested in Mexico for smuggling shrooms.
-After learning that Jas is there, Burt refuses to help due to their history and keeping Travis' birth a secret from him for years.
+Jimmy finds Burt, who has now lived in isolation as a survivalist, away from the government, and is content to be retired from anything related to Graboids.
+Jimmy says they need his help, and Travis is unavailable after being arrested in Mexico for smuggling shrooms.
+After learning that Jas is there, Burt refuses to help because of their history and because she kept Travis' birth a secret from him for years.
 Jimmy, however, manages to change his mind.

 Burt gets to meet the crew.
-Bill shows up to intimidate Burt and tells him to back off his hunt.
+Bill shows up to intimidate Burt and tells him to back off from his hunt.
 Burt, however, is not afraid.
 While trying to gather weapons, he discovers that they have no firearms to defend themselves, only a bunker from World War II which has machetes, two flamethrowers, and unstable dynamite.